usedToBeTomas/teredoFix/README.md

 Host ip = paste ```Ipv4``` you saved previously (It's the local ip address of your computer)<br>
 Port = Same port, 3074<br>
 - APPLY ALL MODIFICATIONS
-- Wait 5 minutes (Sometimes router will take some time to apply modifications)
+- Wait 5 minutes (Sometimes router will take some time to apply modifications), then check teredo using teredoFix.bat
-- If it still does not work try rebooting your wifi router and wait 5 minutes
+- If it still does not work try rebooting your wifi router, wait 5 minutes and check again
 - Waiting and rebooting can sometimes do magic things with port-forwarding, it seems that some routers apply the new rules just when they feel like it.

-___

-If you think i skipped some informations or you found an other solution not included here, you can create an issue or a pull request here on github and i'll try to implement it inside the teredoFix.bat, the ultimate goal is to create a general fix for every teredo/openNAT-related problem in the xbox app / microsoft multiplayer.